garage-milan/spring-boot-continuous-delivery/Readme.md

 ## Prerequisites

-1. A Bluemix account is required to complete this lab.
+1. A IBM Cloud account is required to complete this lab.

-    To sign up for a new account visit [Bluemix.net](https://console.ng.bluemix.net/ "Welcome to Bluemix")
+    To sign up for a new account visit [IBM Cloud](https://cloud.ibm.com/ "Welcome to IBM Cloud")

 2. A Slack team is an **optional** requirement to complete this lab.